 To determine residency preference, the PHA requires documentation from the applicant(s).
-Some examples of preference documentation include: a valid driver's license, ID card or copy of a lease showing a permanent address within the residency preference area, current pay stubs for employment in the residency preference area or a registration form for higher education attendance in the residency preference area.
+Some examples of preference documentation include: a valid driver's license, ID card or copy of a lease showing a permanent address within the residency preference area, current pay stubs for employment in the residency preference registration form for higher education attendance in the residency preference e area. a